Northern river reversal: Discussions and proposals

-The project to turn Siberian rivers goes back to the 1830s, when tsarist surveyor Alexander Shrenk proposed it when the big canal engineering projects were conceived (i.e. the Suez and Panama canals).
+The project to turn Siberian rivers goes back to the 1830s, when tsarist surveyor Alexander Shrenk proposed it around the same time other major canal projects, such as Suez Canal and Panama Canal, were being proposed.

-The project of turning some of the flow of the northern rivers to the south was discussed, on a smaller scale, in the 1930s.
-In November 1933, a special conference of the USSR Academy of Sciences approved a plan for a "reconstruction of the Volga and its basin", which included the diversion into the Volga of some of the waters of the Pechora and the Northern Dvina – two rivers in the north of European Russia that flow into the seas of the Arctic Ocean.
-Research in that direction was then conducted by the Hydroproject, the dam and canal institute led by Sergey Yakovlevich Zhuk.
-Some design plans were developed by Zhuk's institute, but without much publicity or actual construction work.
+In the 1930s, this idea of turning rivers was again discussed on a smaller scale.
+In November 1933, a special conference of the USSR Academy of Sciences approved a plan for a "reconstruction of the Volga and its basin", which included diverting parts of the Pechora and Northern Dvina into the Volga basin instead of the Arctic Ocean.
+Hydroproject conducted research in this aspect, with the dam and canal institute led by Sergey Zhuk.
+The institute developed some design plans, but they were not widely publicized and did not lead to construction work on the ground.

-In January 1961, several years after Zhuk's death, Nikita Khrushchev presented a memo by Zhuk and another engineer, G. Russo, about the river rerouting plan to the Central Committee of the CPSU.
-Despite the ousting of Khrushchev in 1964, talks about the projects of turning the major rivers Pechora, Tobol, Ishim, Irtysh, and Ob resumed in the late 1960s.

-About 120 institutes and agencies participated in the impact study coordinated by the Academy of Sciences; a dozen conferences were held on the matter.
-The promoters of the project claimed that extra food production due to the availability of Siberian water for irrigation in Central Asia could provide food for about 200,000,000 people.

-The plans involved not only irrigation, but also the replenishing of the shrinking Aral Sea and Caspian Sea.
+In January 1961, several years after Zhuk's death, Nikita Khrushchev presented a memo by Zhuk and another engineer, G. Russo, about the river rerouting plan to the CPSU Central Committee.
+Despite the ousting of Khrushchev in 1964, discussions continued about potentially rerouting major rivers including Pechora, Tobol, Ishim, Irtysh, and Ob.
+The USSR Academy of Sciences held an environmental impact study with the participation of about 120 institutes and agencies and conducted a dozen conferences on this topic.
+The promoters of the project claimed that extra food production due to the availability of Siberian water for irrigation in Central Asia could provide food for about 200,000,000 people, with the goal not only to improve irrigation, but also to replenish the shrinking Aral Sea and Caspian Sea.

-In the 1970s construction started to divert the Pechora River through the Kama River toward the Volga and the Caspian Sea in the south-west of Russia.
-In 1971, at a meeting of the International Atomic Energy Agency in Vienna, the Soviets disclosed information about earthworks on the route of the Pechora–Kama Canal using three 15-kiloton Nuclear Explosions for the National Economy spaced 165 m apart, claiming negligible radioactive fallout.
-However, no further construction work, nuclear or otherwise, was conducted on that canal.